SupertigerDev/electrical-input-lag/README.md

 # Electrical Input Lag
-Over the past 10+ years, minority of users have been experiencing strange behaviors with their devices, specifically with their gaming PCs, and consoles.
+Over the past 10+ years, minority of users (including myself 😢) have been experiencing strange behaviors with their devices, specifically with their gaming PCs, and consoles.
 This website provides all of the symptoms, failed solutions and fixes we have tried.
 This issue is getting more widely spread, hopefully we will all found a solution to this someday 😭

 # Symptoms